Clapboard: Wood species

 In North America clapboards were historically made of split oak, pine and spruce.
 Modern clapboards are available in red cedar and pine.

 In some areas, clapboards were traditionally left as raw wood, relying upon good air circulation and the use of 'semi-hardwoods' to keep the boards from rotting.
 These boards eventually go grey as the tannins are washed out from the wood.
 More recently clapboard has been tarred or painted—traditionally black or white due to locally occurring minerals or pigments.
 In modern clapboard these colors remain popular, but with a hugely wider variety due to chemical pigments and stains.

 Clapboard houses may be found in most parts of the British Isles, and the style may be part of all types of traditional building, from cottages to windmills, shops to workshops, as well as many others.

-In New Zealand, clapboard housing dominates buildings before 1960.
-Clapboard, with a corrugated iron roof, was found to be a cost-effective building style.
-After the big earthquakes of 1855 and 1931, wooden buildings were perceived as being less vulnerable to damage.
-Clapboard is always referred to as weatherboard in New Zealand.
+Clapboard is always referred to as weatherboard in New Zealand, where that type of cladding dominated in buildings constructed before 1960.
+After the big earthquakes of 1855 and 1931, wooden buildings were perceived as being less vulnerable to damage, and weatherboard walls with a corrugated iron roof was found to be a cost-effective building style.

 Newer, cheaper designs often imitate the form of clapboard construction as siding made of vinyl (uPVC), aluminum, fiber cement, or other man-made materials.
 These materials can provide a lightweight alternative to wooden cladding.